thehanemperor/GroupMessageApp/README.md

   <img src="readMe.gif">
 </p>

-## Basic Overview -
+## Basic Overview
-This simple shopping cart prototype shows how React components GraphQL can be used to build a friendly user experience with instant visual updates and scaleable code in Messaging applications.
+This simple Messaging prototype shows how React components and GraphQL can be used to build a friendly user experience with instant visual updates and scaleable code in Messaging applications.

 #### Features